earth-system-radiation/pyRTE-RRTMGP/README.md

 [paper](https://doi.org/10.1029/2019MS001621) in
 [Journal of Advances in Modeling Earth Systems](http://james.agu.org/).

+## Documentation

+Documentation for the pyRTE-RRTMGP package is available on [Read the Docs](https://pyrte-rrtmgp.readthedocs.io/en/latest/).

 ## Project Status

-This project is currently in an early stage of development.
+This project is currently in an **early stage of development**.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute to this project!